DataFire/Integrations/integrations/generated/google_youtube/README.md

 #### Input
 * input `object`
-  * part **required** `string`: The part parameter specifies a comma-separated list of one or more channel resource properties that the API response will include.
   * categoryId `string`: The categoryId parameter specifies a YouTube guide category, thereby requesting YouTube channels associated with that category.
   * forUsername `string`: The forUsername parameter specifies a YouTube username, thereby requesting the channel associated with that username.
   * hl `string`: The hl parameter should be used for filter out the properties that are not in the given language.
 Used for the brandingSettings part.